SIDS: Sleep positioning

 Sleeping on the back has been found to reduce the risk of SIDS.
 It is thus recommended by the American Academy of Pediatrics and promoted as a best practice by the US National Institute of Child Health and Human Development (NICHD) "Safe to Sleep" campaign.
 The incidence of SIDS has fallen in a number of countries in which this recommendation has been widely adopted.
 Sleeping on the back does not appear to increase the risk of choking, even in those with gastroesophageal reflux disease.
 While infants in this position may sleep more lightly, this is not harmful.
 Sharing the same room as the parents but in a different bed may decrease the SIDS risk by half.

 Pacifiers

 The use of pacifiers appears to decrease the risk of SIDS, although the reason is unclear.
 The American Academy of Pediatrics considers pacifier use to prevent SIDS to be reasonable.
 Pacifiers do not appear to affect breastfeeding in the first four months, even though this is a common misconception.

 Bedding

 Product safety experts advise against using pillows, overly soft mattresses, sleep positioners, bumper pads (crib bumpers), stuffed animals, or fluffy bedding in the crib, and recommend instead dressing the child warmly and keeping the crib "naked."

-Blankets or other clothing should not be placed over a baby's head.
+Due to the obvious dangers, experts have also warned that blankets or other clothing should not be placed over a baby's head.

-The use of a "baby sleep bag" or "sleep sack", a soft bag with holes for the baby's arms and head can be used as a type of bedding that warms the baby without covering its head.
+The use of a "baby sleep bag" or "sleep sack", a soft bag with holes for the baby's arms and head, can be used as a type of bedding that warms the baby without covering its head.